alma-cdk/openapix/README.md

 <br/>

-## Work in Progress
+## 🚧 &nbsp; Project Stability

 ![experimental](https://img.shields.io/badge/stability-experimental-yellow "Stability: Experimental")

-🚧 &nbsp;**Do not use for production critial stuff!
-This construct is still very much work in progress and breaking changes may occur.** 🚧
+This construct is still versioned with `v0` major version and breaking changes might be introduced if necessary (without a major version bump), though we aim to keep the API as stable as possible (even within `v0` development).
+We aim to publish `v1.0.0` soon and after that breaking changes will be introduced via major version bumps.

 <br/>